tidb-incubator/tide/doc/guide.md

 ### Start configured playground

-If you just want to test certain binaries instead of all, you need to start a configured playground.
+If you just want to test certain binaries instead of all, or you need more than 1 instances for the component, you need to start a configured playground.

 Click "playground.toml", modify the content.
 To say I just want to test tidb repo, just uncomment the following line: